Adler-p/SmartDine/auth/README.md

 ## Security Features

 1. Password Hashing
-   - Passwords are hashed using scrypt with a random salt
+   - Passwords are hashed using `scrypt` with a unique, randomly generated salt for each password
    - Original passwords are never stored

 2. Session Management
-   - JWT-based authentication
+   - JWT-based authentication for access tokens
-   - Secure cookie session storage
+   - Secure cookie session storage for access and refresh tokens
-   - HTTPS-only cookies in production
+   - `HttpOnly` flags set on cookies to prevent client-side script access
+   - `Secure` flag set on cookies to ensure transmission only over HTTPS
+   - Refresh Token Rotation implemented

 3. Input Validation
    - Email format validation